Wood County Court Records

 Bowling Green, Ohio 43402

-Divorce records (decrees and related filings) are maintained by the Clerk of Courts.
-To request divorce records by mail, complete the Public Records Request Form and submit it with payment to the Clerk’s address.
-In-person requests and online docket searches are also available.
+Divorce records — decrees and related filings — are kept by the Clerk of Courts.
+To request them by mail, complete the Public Records Request Form and send it with payment to the Clerk's address.
+In-person requests and online docket searches are also options.
 Standard dissolution copy fees are $0.10 per page.

 Birth and Death Records

 Birth and death records from 1908 onward are maintained by the Wood County Health Department.
-Each certified copy costs $25.00.
-Requests can be made in person or by mail using the vital record application form, accompanied by a certified check or money order and a self-addressed stamped envelope.
+Certified copies cost $25.00 each.
+You can request them in person or by mail using the vital record application form, along with a certified check or money order and a self-addressed stamped envelope.

 Wood County Health Department